Skip to content

 We currently have a limited amount of space and have to be careful about not turning the space into a dumping ground.
 But if you’ve got something unusual we would like to hear about it through the contact page.

-We have too many to list but generally we want to grow the membership and are already looking for a bigger space.
+We have too many to list but generally we want to grow our membership and activities.

 What is the organisational structure?